-Failover V2 can be used with SGI TP9100, SGI TP9300, SGI TP9400, SGI TP9500, SGI TP9700 or 3rd-party RAID devices.
-When using failover V2, you can manually specify the attributes associated with a storage path by using the failover2.conf file, as described in "The failover2.conf File" on page 111.
+XVM multi-host failover can be used with SGI TP9100, SG TP9300, SGI TP9400,SGI TP9500, or 3rd-party RAID devices.
+When using XVM multi-host failover, you can manually specify the attributes associated with a storage path by using the failover2.conf file, as described in "The failover2.conf File" on page 104.

-XVM uses failover V2 when both of the following conditions are met:
+XVM uses XVM multi-host failover when both of the following conditions are met: